fpalandri/fpalandri.github.io/index.md

-### Web application: an interactive hazard map showing critical infrastructure
+### Web application:

-This is a snapshot of a web application I developed using open source data on climate hazards, biodiversity and energy & industry infrastructure.
+### an interactive map for climate hazards, biodiversity-rich areas and critical infrastructure

 ###### Just before this snapshot was taken, a bunch of layers for the South-Eastern region of France were selected.